Lorenzo Sonego: 2018: Grand Slam debut

 Sonego started his Grand Slam career with a win over Robin Haase at the 2018 Australian Open.
 He was then defeated in the second round by Richard Gasquet.

-Sonego entered 2018 Wimbledon as a lucky loser after being defeated by Ernest Gulbis in the third round of qualifying.
+Sonego entered 2018 Wimbledon as a lucky loser after being defeated by Ernests Gulbis in the third round of qualifying.
 He was defeated by Taylor Fritz in the first round in straight sets.

 2019: First ATP title, Masters 1000 quarterfinal

 Sonego, as a qualifier, reached the quarterfinals of Monte-Carlo, upsetting 8th seed Karen Khachanov on the way.
 He lost to eventual runner-up Dušan Lajović in straight sets.

 Sonego won his first ATP title in Antalya, Turkey in June 2019, defeating Serbian Miomir Kecmanović in three sets in the final.

 2020: French Open fourth round, ATP 500 final, win over World no. 1

 Sonego made a career-best 4th round appearance at the 2020 French Open, defeating Emilio Gómez, Alexander Bublik, and 27th seed Taylor Fritz before losing to 12th seed Diego Schwartzman in straight sets.
 His match against Fritz had the longest tiebreak in French Open history in the third set, finishing eventually with a 19–17 score in favor of Sonego.

 At the 2020 Erste Bank Open, Sonego, as a lucky loser, shocked world No. 1 Novak Djokovic in straight sets 6-2 6–1.
 It was only Djokovic's third loss of the year.
 Sonego went on to make the final of the event, but lost to fifth seed Andrey Rublev 4–6, 4–6.